maobarrett/maobarrett/README.md

 - 👋 Hi, I’m @maobarrett
-This is the repo for Scenic Shopping, a shopping and travel website.
+This is the area for Scenic Shopping, a shopping and travel website.

 <!---
 maobarrett/maobarrett